 #2 A date is not defined at midnight

-Wrong!
-As soon as you will do any kind of transformation: arithmetic, TimeZone conversions etc.. you have a significant risk to lose a day.
+Bad!
+As soon as you will do any kind of transformation: arithmetic, TimeZone conversions etc.. you have a significant risk to loose a day in the process .
 For example, if the initial date is the end of DST, moving forward by 1 day (i.e. 24 hours) will stay on the same date, at 11 PM.
 Search for a Date only class.

 #3 Full UTC may not save you

 Once you have been bitten by some TimeZone issues, you may be tempted to go full UTC, i.e. having all internal dates expressed as UTC datetimes.
 Alas!
-As soon as you need to relate those to the user you can either show those as UTC or his/her current local time, which can lead to some unexpected results if the user has changed timezone for some reason, or entered/exited DST.
+As soon as you need to relate those to the user you can either show those as UTC or his/her current local time.
+But this may lead to some unexpected results if the user has changed timezone for some reason, or entered/exited DST.
 Conclusion: store the reference timezone whenever you need to store a DateTime or a time (without the date).

 #4 Scheduling is a nightmare

 Well, any type of scheduling is more complex than one may think: 99% of the time, this will be implemented by computing the delay before the event occur and then awaiting that delay to elapse.
 Maybe someday OSes will natively provide date&time based scheduling, but for now, you need to deal with self computed wait time and delays.
 To compute a delay, you need to use the same base, i.e. same timezone, for both the start time and the scheduled event, then the delay can be used as is for any timer primitive that suits your need.